Getting Started with GitHub Copilot #2

-What exactly does Copilot bring to the table:
+What Copilot brings to the table:

 Examples of use:

-- Splitting long functions
+Splitting long functions

 def process_data_and_generate_report(data):